christian-vorhemus/autcar/src/README.md

 ### 2) Download and install AutCar on your Raspberry

-1) In your Raspberry Pi shell, make sure that you have Git installed
+1) Install Git by entering
 ```
 sudo apt-get -y install git
 ```